 1. Can Help Secure Retirement for You

-A reverse mortgage is a great option for any retirees that may not have a lot of investments or cash savings but have wealth built up in the form of the equity in their home.
+A reverse mortgage is a great option for any retirees who may not have a lot of investments or cash savings but have wealth built up in the form of equity in their home.
 A reverse mortgage may be able to help you turn your real estate asset into cash or a line of credit.
-You can use this to cover your expenses during your retirement period.
+You can use this to cover your expenses during your retirement.

 2. Can Still Stay at Home